gardendb/gardendb/README.md

 * ?

 ## Caveats
-* no indexing [may in the future] (entire collection scans per query, but intermediate temporary collections may be used (like views in CouchDB); see Usage temporary collection :into section below)
+* no indexing (future?)  (entire collection scans per query, but intermediate temporary collections may be used (like views in CouchDB); see Usage temporary collection :into section below)
-* Single in-memory instance only (see below)
+* single in-memory instance only (see below)

 ## In-Memory, Single Instance Limitations (currently)